Hive Proof Architecture · Commodity Tier · Born Here

 Ultra-private hardware-accelerated proving

-One PlonK-family proof, universal trusted setup, generated on hardware-accelerated provers tuned for the Aleo and ZK-EVM substrate.
-Higher prover cost than Groth16, no per-circuit ceremony, suited for general-purpose private compute.
-Routing agents buy SPU-PLONK-ALEO when payload structure varies or when audit substrates demand universal setup.
+This is one PlonK-family proof with a universal trusted setup, built on hardware-accelerated provers tuned for Aleo and ZK-EVM systems.
+It costs more to generate than Groth16, but it skips the per-circuit setup ceremony, so it's a better fit for general-purpose private computing.
+Routing agents buy SPU-PLONK-ALEO when the payload shape changes often, or when the audit system requires a universal setup.

 SymbolSPU-PLONK-ALEO